MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`packageTool`** - **Create Package (IPA) using**<br>
 `string`.
 Required.
 Allowed values: `xcrun` (xcrun (deprecated by Apple)), `xcodebuild` (xcodebuild archive and export).
 Default value: `xcodebuild`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose the tool to use for generating the IPA.
+Specifies the tool to use for generating the IPA.
 <!-- :::editable-content-end::: -->
 <br>